 Subscriber OnlyEconomy

-Two years ago, it was odds on to lead the next government but now the polls point in a different direction, what’s gone wrong?
+Two years ago, SF was odds on to lead the next government but now the polls point in a different direction – has it missed its electoral moment?

 Sinn Féin has a Goldilocks problem.
-It’s timing with the electorate is never quite right.
+Its timing with the electorate is never quite right.
 After polling well in the lead-up to the 2019 European and local elections, the party’s vote slumped.
 It lost a third of its local authority seats and returned only one MEP.

-At the time, the postmortems centred on the three themes: Mary Lou McDonald’s “unsure” stewardship, the party’s poor organisation at local level; and the then government’s strong performance on Brexit.
+At the time, the postmortems centred on the three themes: Mary Lou McDonald’s “unsure” stewardship; the party’s poor organisation at local level; and the then government’s strong performance on Brexit.
+McDonald accepted responsibility for the result, telling reporters: “The buck stops with me.”

 READ MORE

-Its path to power was boosted when Fine Gael and Fianna Fáil entered a grand coalition, leaving it as the main opposition.
+Sinn Féin’s path to power was boosted when Fine Gael and Fianna Fáil entered a grand coalition, leaving it as the main opposition.
 Typically when the two previously dominant incumbents coalesce on one side of the political spectrum, the two-party system fractures.

 With the Government on the run over housing, Sinn Féin’s trump card politically, its standing in the polls soared.
 By the end of 2020, eight months into the current Government’s tenure in office, Sinn Féin’s core support had risen to 29 per cent, according to an Irish Times/Ipsos opinion poll.
-By the end of the following year, it had increased to 35 per cent with Fine Gael and Fianna Fáil trailing back on 20 per cent each.
+By the end of the following year, it had increased to 35 per cent, with Fine Gael and Fianna Fáil trailing on 20 per cent each.

+Support (in terms of Irish Times/Ipsos polls) hit a high of 36 per cent in July 2022.
+It put Sinn Féin 16 points ahead of Fine Gael.
 The only question was whether it could win enough seats to govern on its own or whether would it need a partner.
 The natural arithmetic pointed to a Sinn Féin/Fianna Fáil alliance.
 Speculation was rife over whether Fianna Fáil leader Micheál Martin would drop his long-standing objection to such a mash-up.

 It has also shifted the zone of anti-establishment politics away from Sinn Féin, placing it partly with newly formed community action groups, some with legitimate grievances, and partly with nefarious underground groups and individuals, some with the intent of spreading disinformation and ratcheting up tensions.